SkyeYXL/ecs/intl.en-US/Network/Network FAQ.md

 ## How is the network usage of ECS instances billed?

-For more information, see [Billing methods of public bandwidth](/intl.en-US/Pricing/Billing items/Billing methods of public bandwidth.md).
+For more information, see [Public bandwidth](/intl.en-US/Pricing/Billing items/Public bandwidth.md).

 ## Why has 200 Kbit/s of inbound traffic already been consumed on a newly created ECS instance?